 Yeah, I totally agree.

-I mean, I'll ask Ross while he's sitting there cause this will be what?
+I mean, I'll ask Russ while he's sitting there cause this will be what?

 Four for you.